sadiatibrahim/NY-Citi-Bike-Rides/terraform/README.md

-# Steps to provisioning resources using terraform
+# Steps to Provisioning Resources Using Terraform

-## Create a Service Account in GCP by following these steps:
+## Create a Service Account in GCP
-1. Navigate to your Google cloud console and select IAM & Admin
+1. Navigate to the Google cloud console and select IAM & Admin

-2. Select Create Service Account and add the following permissions to your service account
+2. Click on  "Create Service Account" and add provide a name for your service account
+3. Add the following IAM roles to your service account:

 		BigQuery Admin
 	 	Compute Admin
 		Storage Admin
-3. Click on the Harmburger ico next to the service account, select manage keys, click on add key, choose Json format and copy the json to a file in your local.
+4. After creating the service account, click on the harmburger icon next to the service account, then select "Manage keys"
+5. Click on "Add key", choose JSON format, and save the JSON file locally.

 ## Provision Resources to GCP